10.2. Command-Line variable=value Build Variables

 scons: `.' is up to date.

 The ARGUMENTS dictionary has two minor drawbacks.
-First, because it is a dictionary, it can only store one value for each specified keyword, and thus only "remembers" the last setting for each keyword on the command line.
+First, because it is a dictionary, it can only map each keyword to one value, and thus only "remembers" the last setting for each keyword on the command line.
 This makes the ARGUMENTS dictionary less than ideal if you want to allow specifying multiple values on the command line for a given keyword.
-Second, it does not preserve the order in which the variable settings were specified, which is a problem if you want the configuration to behave differently in response to the order in which the build variable settings were specified on the command line.
+Second, it does not preserve the order in which the variable settings were specified, which is a problem if you want the configuration to behave differently in response to the order in which the build variable settings were specified on the command line (Python versions since 3.6 now maintain dictionaries in insertion order, so this problem is mitigated).

-To accomodate these requirements, SCons provides an ARGLIST variable that gives you direct access to variable=value settings on the command line, in the exact order they were specified, and without removing any duplicate settings.
+To accommodate these requirements, SCons also provides an ARGLIST variable that gives you direct access to build variable settings from the command line, in the exact order they were specified, and without removing any duplicate settings.
 Each element in the ARGLIST variable is itself a two-element list containing the keyword and the value of the setting, and you must loop through, or otherwise select from, the elements of ARGLIST to process the specific settings you want in whatever way is appropriate for your configuration.
 For example, the following code lets you add to the CPPDEFINES construction variable by specifying multiple define= settings on the command line:

 cppdefines = []